oshadaera68/Real_Ticket_managing_system_OOP/README.md

-Here’s an example README file for your Spring Boot project with CLI functionality and MVC architecture:

----

-# Ticket Management System
+# Real Time Ticket Management System

 ## Introduction
 The **Ticket Management System** is a command-line interface (CLI) application that allows users to manage the release and purchase of tickets for events.
 The system supports dynamic configuration, ticket release at a specified rate, customer ticket retrieval, and various administrative operations such as starting and stopping the ticket release.
 The backend is built using **Spring Boot** and the **MVC architecture**.
 Data is persisted in a **MySQL database**, and the project leverages **Maven** for dependency management.